Written by Dr. Eric Perry

 “Too many people spend money they haven’t earned, to buy things they don’t want, to impress people they don’t like.” ~Will Rogers

-Whereever we look, we are constantly being fed the idea that we need more “stuff.”
-We have 24 hour television channels devoted entirely to enticing us to buy more and more items we don’t really need.
+Wherever we look, we are constantly being fed the idea that we need more “stuff.”
+We have 24-hour television channels devoted entirely to entice us to buy more and more items we don’t really need.
 Every commercial break is an opportunity to sell to a captive audience.
 For those who do not watch television; the internet is always open, perpetually stocked with anything a person can imagine.
 Magazines flaunt the latest gadgets, cars, clothes, makeup, and anything else they are paid to advertise.
 Within social media, so-called influencers aim to sway the way we live.
-We are constantly encouraged to be olympic level consumers.
+We are constantly encouraged to be Olympic level consumers.
 The average American household has $5,700 in credit card debt.
 If we exclude those who pay their credit card off in full every month, the average debt is $16,048.
 Our closets and homes overflow with items that perhaps we purchased to make ourselves feel more connected to the world that is portrayed in magazines and on television.
 I realize some purchases are necessary and it is nice to treat ourselves once in a while.
 But, we must realize that material possessions are not the path to happiness.
 They may serve as a distraction to avoid truly connecting with people in our lives.

 Here are 5 things to ask yourself before you make your next purchase.